adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What is blockchain?

-A secure ledger distributed among volunteer's computers governed only by the Æternity software.
+In short, a blockchain is a secure ledger distributed among volunteer's computers and in this case, governed only by the Æternity software.
+More generally, a blockchain is essentially a distributed database that contains a constantly growing chronological list of unchangeable records called "blocks".
+Each block in the chain consists of bundled transaction data that is cryptographically hashed.
+In order to prevent tampering of the recorded data in the chain, each block is timestamped and links to the previous block in the chain.
+Typically each node, or computer connected to the blockchain network, is charged with creating and validating new blocks using various consensus algorithms.
+Once new blocks are validated, they are appended to the chain.
+In this way, blockchains serve as complete record of all transactions on the network from the genesis block to the most recently completed block.

 # What is special about Æternity and how does it compare to other blockchains?
 (Focus on Oracles, practicality, flexibility, the AE court, state channels)

+Aeternity is built for scalable smart contracts that can interface with real world data through oracles.
 While other smart contract platforms can have oracle machines implemented on top of them, Æternity is unique in that it contains oracles as a smart contract "primitive."
 Having mechanisms that allow for real-world truth to enter into the chain state, in a reliable way, offers the possibility of smart contract creation with substantial real-world use cases.

 # What is an Oracle?